tethysplatform/tethys/docs/tutorials/getting_started/advanced.rst

       <div id="popup"></div>
     {% endblock %}

-5. Modify the ``public/js/map.js`` script to add the pop-up to the map when a point is selected and display the properties of that point:
+e.
+Modify the ``public/js/map.js`` script to add the pop-up to the map when a point is selected and display the properties of that point:

 ::